-Western Gateway Cultural Park
+Western Gateway CFA: Cultural Park

-In 2022 the City of Sedona bought the 40-acre property (site of former amphitheater) to ensure that future development on what is Sedona's largest, undeveloped properties in the city limits, will accommodate a variety of housing types, sizes, and cost.
-A land use master plan is proposed that will include community and stakeholder input to incorporate other community needs.
+In 2022 the City of Sedona bought the 40-acre property off W 89A and Red Rock Loop Road/Cultural Park Place (site of former amphitheater) to ensure that future development on what is Sedona's largest, undeveloped property in the city limits, will accommodate a variety of housing types, sizes, and cost.
+A land use master plan will be developed through a process that includes community and stakeholder input, incorporating other community needs.
 This property is included in the Western Gateway Community Focus Area Plan, which will be the basis of future planning.